Windows Installation (Wizard)

 The Select NCache Installation Type screen appears.

-Select the installation type that you want (Cache Server for now) and click Next.
+- Select the required installation type and click Next.

-User Information screen appears, which asks for your information.
+- The User Information screen appears to ask for your information.
 Enter all required information and then click Next.

 Make sure that the email address provided is the one used during registration with Alachisoft.

-- The Select Installation Folder screen confirms the location where NCache should be installed.
+- The Select Installation Folder screen seeks confirmation about where to install NCache.
 Keep the default location or change it if required.
 Click Next.

 The Configure IP Binding and Firewall Ports screen ensures the following prerequisites: